 Another duty of ours was to watch the sea turtles in the harbour and monitor their behavior.
 The sea turtles would swim right up to the wall and we could see them interact with other marine wildlife.
 Tourists would try to feed the turtles which again, isn’t good for them, and it was our job to educate the importance of leaving the sea turtles be.

 One of the most exciting parts about volunteering was finding a nest.
-Unfortunately during our stay, we didn’t come across many nests, but when we did, it was so exciting.
 All the volunteers raced down to where the next was found and we all got to work roping it off so that people knew not to disturb it.

 I highly recommend turning your next getaway into a volunteering trip.
 If you are interested in getting more information on Wildlife Sense, please visit their website!
 You can find testimonials, information and an application to apply.